2400-series (CTA)

-The 2400-series is a series of Chicago "L" cars built between 1976 and 1978 by Boeing-Vertol of Ridley Park, Pennsylvania, with shells fabricated by Sorefame.
+The 2400-series was a series of Chicago "L" cars built between 1976 and 1978 by Boeing-Vertol of Ridley Park, Pennsylvania, with shells fabricated by Sorefame.
 200 cars were built (numbered 2401–2600) and on October 31, 2014, the series was retired from revenue service.
 These cars were in service for 38 years.

+History

 The 2400-series is the third of five series of Chicago "L" cars known as the High Performance Family.
 These cars were the first "L" cars built since the 4000 series of 1914 to feature sliding doors rather than the folding blinker doors featured on the other cars that were in service at the time, with wider doorways allowing the cars to accommodate wheelchair users.
 The 2400-series cars featured smooth steel exteriors as opposed to the corrugated exteriors of the previous series, as well as all-fiberglass end bonnets as opposed to the stainless steel end bonnets with fiberglass window/headlight masks found on the previous series cars.

 As delivered, the cars featured a red, white and blue color scheme on the front and rear of the cars, as well as stripes along the sides.
 Cars 2401–2422 were later modified to be used for work service as well as revenue passenger service and given red and white striping along their sides as well as on the front and rear of the cars.
 The cars were rehabbed at the Skokie Shops in Skokie, Illinois from 1987 until 1995.
-These work motor units remain active.
+These work motor units remained active until at most July 2022.

-Beginning in Fall 2003, the red, white and blue colors on the ends and sides of the 2400-series cars were removed, giving the cars an unpainted steel appearance similar to the rest of the "L" fleet.
+Beginning in fall 2003, the red, white and blue colors on the ends and sides of the 2400-series cars were removed, giving the cars an unpainted steel appearance similar to the rest of the "L" fleet.
 This was done so as to give a more unified appearance, as well as to reduce maintenance costs.
-The work cars retain the red and white striping on their ends, but the stripes on their sides have been removed.
+The work cars retained the red and white striping on their ends, but the stripes on their sides were removed.